José Hila: Mayor of Palma

 In the 2019 elections, Hila returned to being mayor, after forming a government with the same two parties and delegating certain policy areas to them.
 He pledged to take action on housing, and to improve public transport and green areas.

 In March 2021, Hila attracted scrutiny for having cited the Law of Historical Memory to change the names of three streets he believed to have connotations to Francoist Spain.
 The streets honoured the Admirals Churruca, Gravina and Cervera, all of whom died decades before the Spanish Civil War.
 Hila believed that the streets were named after ships of the same name, used – not exclusively – by the Nationalists of the war.
 He later reversed his decision.
 A proposal was also reversed on renaming a street named after Toledo, due to it being the site of a battle won by the Nationalists.

+Opposition and senator

+In the 2023 elections, Hila was defeated and passed to being leader of the opposition, as Jaime Martínez Llabrés of the People's Party (PP) became mayor.
+Weeks later, he was elected to the Senate of Spain when designated by his party co-members in the Parliament of the Balearic Islands.